The Development of HIV Vaccines

 HIV’s Unique Challenges

-In April 1984, US Health and Human Services Secretary Margaret Heckler made a hopeful statement about an HIV vaccine, based on a conversation she’d had with the virus’s co-discoverer, Robert Gallo: she said in a press conference that “We hope to have a vaccine ready for testing in about two years.”[3]
+In April 1984, U.S. Health and Human Services Secretary Margaret Heckler made a hopeful statement about an HIV vaccine, based on a conversation she’d had with the virus’s co-discoverer, Robert Gallo: she said in a press conference that “We hope to have a vaccine ready for testing in about two years.”
 Certainly, this prediction was overly optimistic, given that most vaccines take 10-20 years to develop.
-But nearly 30 years later, why is there no licensed vaccine?
+But 30 years later, why is there no licensed HIV vaccine?

 HIV challenges the standard vaccine approaches first and foremost because, unlike diseases such as measles and chickenpox, no one naturally recovers from infection with HIV.
 If a person is infected with measles and survives, the immune response to the infection will usually be sufficient to prevent future infection with the measles.
 Researchers can use this naturally derived immunity as a model for the level of protection a successful vaccine should provide.